mendix/docs/content/refguide/javascript-actions.md

 ### 3 Type Parameter Settings

 A type parameter is a placeholder for an entity type which will be filled with a specific entity when called in a nanoflow.
 Type parameters can be used when configuring the data type of a parameter, which allows users to pass an object or list of an arbitrary entity type.
-They can be accessed in **Settings** > **Type parameters**:
+They can easily be added, edited, or deleted:

 ![type parameter](attachments/javascript-actions/type-parameter.png)

-A JavaScript action has zero or more type parameters.
+A JavaScript action can have zero or more type parameters.
 Each type parameter should have a unique name.

 ### 4 Expose as Nanoflow Action Settings

-By selecting **Settings** > **Expose as nanoflow action**, it is possible to expose a JavaScript action as a nanoflow action.
+In the **Expose as nanoflow action** tab, it is possible to expose a JavaScript action as a nanoflow action.
 This sample action has been given *Sample Action* caption text, assigned *Workshop* as its category, and given no icon:

 ![expose action](attachments/javascript-actions/expose-jsaction.png)